 What Do Frogs Eat?

-Frogs are the most common amphibians on the planet, and it’s not even close.
-Of the nearly 8,000 known species of amphibians, nearly 7,000 of them classify as frogs.
+Frogs are the most common amphibians on the planet.
+Of the approximately 8,885 known species of amphibians, about 7,836 of them are classified as frogs.
 Frogs need moisture to live and tend to live in ponds, rivers, or lakes, as well as woodlands or grasslands.
-They range throughout every continent excluding Antarctica, with most species occurring in tropical climates.
+They range throughout every continent, excluding Antarctica, with most species occurring in tropical climates.
 You’ve likely heard an army of frogs croaking at night, which is when most frogs get active.
-During the day, many frogs blend into their environment or rest under logs, rocks, or leaves.
-However, once the sun sets and the moon rises, frogs come out to hunt.
-You’ve likely seen videos or pictures of frogs sticky out their tongues in search of food.
-That said, few people know the answer to the question “what do frogs eat?”
+Once the sun sets and the moon rises, frogs come out to hunt.
+You may have seen videos of frogs sticking out their tongues in search of food.
+But what do frogs eat?

-By and large, most frogs eat a carnivorous diet that primarily consists of locally available insects and mollusks.
+By and large, most adult frogs eat a carnivorous diet that primarily consists of locally available insects and mollusks.
 That said, frogs will eat other small prey when available, including small mammals, birds, reptiles, and even other frogs.
-On average, frogs prefer live prey to dead ones, and adult frogs almost never eat carrion.
+Frogs generally prefer live prey over dead prey, and adult frogs rarely eat carrion.
 However, the same can’t be said for tadpoles, which will occasionally eat dead insects and animal matter.
-In addition, when tadpoles, frogs will go through an herbivorous phase where they eat mostly plants.
-Much like a person, the tastes of a frog change as it grows from an adolescent into an adult.
-All of this is to say that frogs eat a wide variety of foods based on their age, size, and environment.
-To simplify things, we’ve boiled the list down to 10 items that most frogs eat at some point.
-The list includes:
+As tadpoles, frogs also go through an herbivorous phase during which they eat mostly plants.
+Like humans, a frog’s dietary preferences change as it matures from a juvenile into an adult.
+Frogs eat a wide variety of foods based on their age, size, and environment.

 • Insects